ChapelR/simple-inventory/docs/README.md

 ### Twine 1 and Twee2 (and a few other odd ducks)

 You will need to create special JavaScript and CSS passages to include the code in your project, usually by using the passage tags `script` and `stylesheet`, respectively.
-Refer to the documentation of your comiler for more information.
+Refer to the documentation of your compiler for more information.

+### T3LT Macro Definitions

+If you use the excellent [Twee 3 Language Tools extension](https://marketplace.visualstudio.com/items?itemName=cyrusfirheir.twee3-language-tools) for VSCode, which I recommend you do, then you'll probably want to provide macro definitions for the custom macros and widgets you use.
+Here's the [macro definition file](https://github.com/ChapelR/simple-inventory/blob/main/test/simple-inventory.twee-config.yaml) I use.
+It's not very detailed, but it should at least prevent the macros from showing up as errors.

 ## Building From Source